 The San Antonio Express-News reported the entirety of the country is focused on expanding its aerospace specialty and has seen strong results.
 However, one of the major reasons for the growth of the aviation sector was the country's focus on clusters, according to the source.
 Mexico's aerospace industry has five key clusters: Sonora, Baja California, Chihuahua, Nuevo Leon and Queretaro.
 While activity in each of these geographic regions depends on the manufacturers centered there, each drives the aviation industry in the country and contributes to the overall success of aerospace production.

-Richard Aboulafia, an industry analyst for the Teal Group, told the San Antonio Express-News Mexico created an effective strategy to become an aerospace manufacturing leader for suppliers throughout the supply chain.
+Richard Aboulafia, an industry analyst for the Teal Group, told the San Antonio Express-News Mexico created an effective strategy to become an aerospace manufacturing industry leader for suppliers throughout the supply chain.

 "Mexico's been very smart in not trying to break into the top end," Aboulafia said.
 "They're not saying, 'We want to build a Mexican national jet.'
 Instead, they're taking the very smart approach that they want to be part of the global supply chain."